In this post we’ll look at the supplements Rhonda takes currently.

 Rhonda continues to take a curcumin phytosome supplement, sometimes known as Meriva, for its anti-inflammatory effects.
 Noting it also doubles as a (weak) alternative to painkillers.

-She was previously taking the Thorne Meriva version – but later (February 2021) mentioned taking the Pure Encapsulations – CurcumaSorb.
+She was previously taking the Thorne Meriva version – but later (February 2021) mentioned taking the Pure Encapsulations – CurcumaSorb (see 20% off coupon code).

 For more info on turmeric and lead chromate, see these studies: